 According to the Interaction Design Foundation,

-Moreover, consistency of the visual elements, such as color or typography, helps establish a visual hierarchy aiding user navigation and improving intuitivity of the customer journey.
+Moreover, consistency of the visual elements, such as color or typography, and the style of created infographics helps establish a visual hierarchy aiding user navigation and improving intuitivity of the customer journey.

 Effective visual design is also critical in the context of marketing your product, where it can directly impact the success of a user experience from an online campaign.
 Well-designed marketing campaigns with compelling visuals can capture the attention of the target audience and effectively communicate the target message, resulting in more users and potentially higher conversion rates.
 Meanwhile, poorly designed campaigns with confusing visuals can lead to user disinterest and mistrust.